bioperl/bioperl.github.io/howtos/Scrapbook.md

    $seq->add_SeqFeature($f);
  }
  $out->write_seq($seq);
 }
 ```

 *I suspect you'll have to edit the feature objects some to a) remove the ones you don't want to output, b) add additional info like translation frame..., c) add in other annotation information that may or may not be encoded as tag/values that \[NCBI requires\].*

 ------------------------------------------------------------------------

-<span id='DG'></span> ***Don Gilbert*** suggests persisting in Chado rather than [Bio::DB::GFF:](https://metacpan.org/pod/Bio::DB::GFF:)
+***Don Gilbert*** suggests persisting in Chado rather than [Bio::DB::GFF](https://metacpan.org/pod/Bio::DB::GFF):

-*If the database to Genbank submission route doesn't get you where you want, you can also look at storing your data in a GMOD Chado database, then using Bulkfiles to produce the Genbank Submission file set.*
+*If the [Bio::DB::GFF](https://metacpan.org/pod/Bio::DB::GFF) database to Genbank submission route doesn't get you where you want, you can also look at storing your data in a GMOD Chado database, then using Bulkfiles to produce the Genbank Submission file set.*

 *Find a GenBank Submit output from Chado dbs in this [tool release](http://eugenes.org/gmod/GMODTools/)*

       GMODTools-1.2b.zip      20-Jun-2008

 *adding (in progress) \[the\] Genbank Submission table writer, `bulkfiles -format=genbanktbl`, with output suited to submit to NCBI per [these specifications](http://www.ncbi.nlm.nih.gov/Genbank/eukaryotic_genome_submission.html)*

 *See also [the GMODTools wiki](http://gmod.org/wiki/GMODTools) and [this test case](http://gmod.org/wiki/GMODTools_TestCase) with genbank-submit output.*

 ------------------------------------------------------------------------